The-FinAI/PIXIU/README.md

 To address these gaps, we introduce PIXIU, providing:

-1. Open-source LLMs tailored for finance.
+1. Open-source LLMs tailored for finance, FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.
 2. Large-scale, high-quality financial instruction data.
-3. Holistic financial evaluation benchmarks for assessing financial LLMs.
+3. Holistic financial evaluation benchmarks FLUPE for assessing financial LLMs.

-We have also created a financial LLM, FinMA, by fine-tuning LLaMA with the dataset constructed in PIXIU.

 ## Key Features